LandenLloyd/CIS4330S_Group_5_Project/README.md

 instruments, and the gesture interface is more engaging than a flat touchscreen.
 Similarly, some users may have more control over the sound using our gesture-based system than a touchscreen system.

+## Third-party Dependencies

+- [Apache Commons Math 4](https://commons.apache.org/proper/commons-math/): used for cubic spline interpolation
+- [JDSP](https://github.com/psambit9791/jdsp): a digital signal processing library for Java.
+Used for the Fourier transform and Butterworth low-pass filter